jmattaa/glide-browser/CONTRIBUTING.md

-# Contributing to Glide 🚀
+# Contributing to Quiver 🚀